cran-task-views/NaturalLanguageProcessing/NaturalLanguageProcessing.md

 useRs are cordially invited to join in the discussion on further developments of this framework package.

+A basic introduction with comprehensive examples is provided in the book by Fridolin Wild (2016): Learning Analytics in R, Springer.

 #### Frameworks:

 -   `r pkg("tm")` provides a comprehensive text mining